 Experts from across the New Zealand packaging supply chain, with representation from brand owners, packaging manufacturers, waste and recyclers, independent experts, and government, provide technical and marketing advice to the ARL Program.

 - ANZPAC Collective Action Group (ACAG)

 The ANZPAC Collective Action Group (ACAG) oversees the development and implementation of the ANZPAC Roadmap to meet the ANZPAC Regional Plastics Targets by 2025.
 The group is key in enabling a successful transition to a circular economy for plastic packaging across the ANZPAC region.
 The ACAG consists of eighteen Members, with six each from Australia, New Zealand, and the Pacific Islands.
 Representation spans the value chain for packaging and recycling, including packaging manufacturers, brand owners, retailers, recycling and waste management service providers, environmental groups/community groups, and governments.

 - Container Deposit Scheme (CDS) National Working Group

-A major addition to this year’s Working Groups program is the inclusion of a fifth group exploring the Container Deposit Scheme (CDS) model.
-The group will support the Container Deposit Scheme Coordinators to drive accountability, transparency and shared value for consumers, industry and government through harmonisation of the various Schemes across Australia.
-This includes a comprehensive program that will seek to innovate and evolve the way we sort, recover and reuse beverage packaging containers.
+The Container Deposit Scheme (CDS) National Working Group supports the national network of CDS Coordinators to drive accountability, transparency, and shared value for consumers, industry, and government through harmonisation of the various Schemes across Australia.
+This includes a comprehensive program that seeks to support the evolution in the way Australia sorts, recovers, and reuses beverage packaging containers.